darkf/darkfo/README.md

 - The world map is rough and buggy, and on the area screens entrances are misplaced
 - Random encounters work, but not all of the setups are implemented
 - Lighting works, but has some minor bugs and inaccuracies.
 It is also particularly slow, especially outside of the WebGL backend.
-- Saving and loading is at an alpha stage: it works to a basic degree, but is missing large features and is not tested.
+- Saving and loading is at an alpha stage: it works to a basic degree, but is missing some features and is not tested.
 As such, consider it experimental.
 - Some animations are off, particularly related to combat
+- Leveling up (including XP, leveling stats/skills, etc) partially works

 Some features are not implemented at all:

-- Leveling up (including XP, leveling stats/skills, etc.)
 - The PipBoy map

 and other minor features here and there.